liwei-cn/GitBook-RoboCalc/robochart-api/robotic-platform.md

 ## Interface {#hardwarecomponenth}

 The interface class implements the `HardwareComponent` class.
-For a particular implementation, the `Sensors()` function needs to be expanded to check whether the events happen or not.
+For a particular implementation, the `Sense()` function needs to be expanded to check whether the events happen or not.
 In our example, it is `obstacle`.
-The `Actuators()`function needs to be expanded to set the motor of the robot.
-For example, for differential wheeled robot, the `Actuators()`function will set the left and right speed of the robot.
+The `Actuate()`function needs to be expanded to set the motor of the robot.
+For example, for differential wheeled robot, the `Actuate()`function will set the left and right speed of the robot.

 # Robotic Platform {#robotic-platform}